 - Empty the contents of your catchment container or bag into a bucket of soapy water

-- Leave the eggs sitting in the bucket for a day or two, then dispose of the contents
+- Leave the eggs sitting in the bucket for 2-3 days, then dispose of the contents.

 Egg masses can be located high up in trees.
 Care needs to be taken if trying to access anything aloft, especially if using ladders.
 Some private tree care companies can be hired to provide this service at heights.